-- 1.Expansions of less than 1,000 square feet to existing uses are exempt from the landscaping standard of this subsection. - 2.Depth of landscape planter strip.
-In instances where the required minimum depth of the landscape planter strip is legally utilized, in accordance with previous permits or approvals, for parking, display, storage, building or necessary vehicle circulation, the depth may be narrowed by the Planning Board to the minimum extent necessary to achieve the objective of the proposed project, provided that the required shrubs and perennials are planted along the street frontage to soften the appearance of the development from the public street. - 3.Additions and changes in use.
+- 3.Additions and changes in use.
 For additions to existing buildings and changes of residential structures to a nonresidential use, one tree (see list of recommended street trees in Design Handbook) is required to be planted for every 1,000 square feet of additional gross floor area added or converted to nonresidential use.
 In instances where parking, display area, storage, building or necessary vehicle circulation exists at the time of enactment of this section, the required trees may be clustered and/or relocated away from the road as is necessary to be practicable.
-The preservation of existing large trees is encouraged; therefore, the Planning Board may permit the preservation of existing healthy, large, mature trees within the landscape planter strip or other developed areas of the site to be substituted for the planting of new trees.
+The preservation of existing large trees is encouraged; therefore, the Planning Board may permit the preservation of existing healthy, large, mature trees within the landscape planter strip or other developed areas of the site to be substituted for the planting of new trees. - b.

-b.
 Outdoor service and storage areas.
 Service and storage areas must be located to the side or rear of the building.
 Facilities for waste storage such as dumpsters must be located within an enclosure and be visually buffered by fencing, landscaping and/or other treatments.
-(See Design Handbook for examples of appropriate buffering.)

-(11).
-Traffic and circulation standards
+(See Design Handbook for examples of appropriate buffering.) - (6).
+Traffic and circulation standards.
 Sidewalks and roadways must be provided within the site to internally join abutting properties that are determined by the Planning Board to be compatible.
 In addition, safe pedestrian route(s) must be provided to allow pedestrians to move within the site and between the principal customer entrance and the front lot line where a sidewalk exists or will be provided or where the Planning Board determines that such a route is needed for adequate pedestrian safety and movement.
-(See Design Handbook for appropriate examples.)
+(See Design Handbook for appropriate examples.) - (7).
+Open space standards.

-(12).
-Open space standards

 Open space must be provided as a percentage of the total area of the lot, including freshwater wetlands, water bodies, streams and setbacks.
 Twenty percent of each lot must be designated as open space.
 Required open space must be shown on the plan with a note dedicating it as "open space."
 The open space must be located to create an attractive environment on the site, minimize environmental impacts, protect significant natural features or resources on the site, and maintain wildlife habitat.
 Individual large, healthy trees and areas with mature tree cover should be included in the open space.
 Where possible, the open space must be located to allow the creation of continuous open space networks in conjunction with existing or potential open space on adjacent properties.
 The required amount of designated open space is reduced to 10% of each lot that is less than 40,000 square feet in size.

-II.
-Shoreland Overlay Zone OZ-SL - Commercial - 3 Zone (C-3)
+G. Shoreland Overlay Zone OZ-SL - Commercial - 3 Zone (C-3)

-- (1).
-Permitted uses

 - a.
 Accessory Use & Building

 - b.
 Home Occupation, Major

 - c.
 Home Occupation, Minor

 - d.
 Aquaculture

 - e.
 Recreation, Public Facility

 - f.
 Recreation, Public Open Space

-- g.
-Recreation, Selected Commercial

-- h.
-Public Utility Facility

-- i.
-School

-- j.
-Nursery School

-- k.
-Hospital

-- 1. Elder Care Facility

-- m.
-Nursing Care Facility, Long-term

-- n.
-Convalescent Care Facility

-- o.
-Public Facility